The Celebration Tour: Concert synopsis

-A video interlude set to "The Beast Within" opens the third act; it shows footage taken from the 2002 Steven Klein installation project X-STaTIC PRO=CeSS.
-The singer and dancers don leather cowboy-inspired gear for the performance of "Die Another Day", which takes place amid lasers.
-"Don't Tell Me" sees Madonna reenacting the song's music video, and engaging in a mock shootout with Bob.
-A country-tinged "Mother and Father" is sung as a duet between Madonna and her son David Banda; images of the singer's mother and Banda's biological mother are shown on the backdrops.
-Madonna then addresses the audience, looking back on motherhood and her hospitalization, and does an acoustic rendition of "I Will Survive".
-This is followed by a mashup of "La Isla Bonita" and "Don't Cry for Me Argentina"; Madonna's joined by a topless dancer in Army pants, and wraps herself up in a rainbow flag.
-An interlude that interpolates "I Don't Search I Find" and fragments of her Billboard Women in Music 2016 speech closes the section.
+A video interlude set to "The Beast Within" opened the third act; it showed footage taken from the 2002 Steven Klein installation project X-STaTIC PRO=CeSS.
+The singer and dancers donned leather cowboy-inspired gear for the performance of "Die Another Day", which took place amid lasers.
+"Don't Tell Me" saw Madonna reenacting the song's music video, and engaging in a mock shootout with Bob.
+A country-tinged "Mother and Father" was sung as a duet between Madonna and her son David Banda; images of the singer's mother and Banda's biological mother were shown on the backdrops.
+Madonna then addressed the audience, looking back on motherhood and her hospitalization, and did an acoustic rendition of "I Will Survive".
+This was followed by a mashup of "La Isla Bonita" and "Don't Cry for Me Argentina"; Madonna was joined by a topless dancer in Army pants, and wrapped herself up in a rainbow flag.
+An interlude that interpolated "I Don't Search I Find" and fragments of her Billboard Women in Music 2016 speech closed the section.

-Madonna wears the Versace catsuit and a long blonde wig for the final act.
-It begins with "Bedtime Story", sung atop a giant cube at the front of the stage.
-Massan's visuals play on the cube as Madonna sings.
-The ending of "Bedtime Story" is connected to the beginning of the next number, "Ray of Light".
-Performed on its Sasha Ultra Violet remix, the singer flies over the audience in the portal frame, as dancers perform amid lasers on the circular stage.
-The section's final song is a shortened "Rain"; footage of the "Frozen" music video plays on the screens, as Madonna —decked out in a long black robe— is embraced by a dancer in black.
-On the final interlude, set to a mashup of "Like a Virgin" and Jackson's "Billie Jean" (1982), silhouettes of Madonna and Jackson interact and hug each other on the screens.
-The video ends with the phrase "Never Can Say Goodbye".
+Madonna wore the Versace catsuit and a long blonde wig for the final act.
+It began with "Bedtime Story", sung atop a giant cube at the front of the stage.
+Massan's visuals played on the cube as Madonna sang.
+The ending of "Bedtime Story" was connected to the beginning of the next number, "Ray of Light".
+Performed on its Sasha Ultra Violet remix, the singer flew over the audience in the portal frame, as dancers performed amid lasers on the circular stage.
+The section's final song was a shortened "Rain"; footage of the "Frozen" music video played on the screens, as Madonna —decked out in a long black robe— was embraced by a dancer in black.
+On the final interlude, set to a mashup of "Like a Virgin" and Jackson's "Billie Jean" (1982), silhouettes of Madonna and Jackson interacted and hugged each other on the screens.
+The video ended with the phrase "Never Can Say Goodbye".

-The closing number is "Bitch I'm Madonna", which has the cheers from her 2012 single "Give Me All Your Luvin'".
-Dancers march onstage dressed as different incarnations of the singer, whilst Madonna herself wears a blue corset and gloves, lace veil, and heavy jewelry, similar to the artwork shown before the concert.
-A short snippet of "Celebration" follows, featuring a chorus from "Music".
-After her past incarnations hug her and say goodbye to her, Madonna ends the concert thanking the audience and covering her face with the veil, disappearing into the stage.
-As the audience leaves the venue, an instrumental version of "The Power of Good-Bye" (1998) plays over the PA system.
+The closing number was "Bitch I'm Madonna", which had the cheers from her 2012 single "Give Me All Your Luvin'".
+Dancers marched onstage dressed as different incarnations of the singer, whilst Madonna herself wore a blue corset and gloves, lace veil, and heavy jewelry, similar to the artwork shown before the concert.
+A short snippet of "Celebration" followed, featuring a chorus from "Music".
+After her past incarnations hugged her and said goodbye to her, Madonna ended the concert thanking the audience and covering her face with the veil, disappearing into the stage.
+As the audience left the venue, an instrumental version of "The Power of Good-Bye" (1998) played over the PA system.